-This brought up her experimentation with Post-It notes and glass sculpture in 2005, two mediums she has now mastered and works with regularly. Özmenoglu’s work is highly original in medium, design and content.
-Although there is a tradition of Post-It note art, her body of work distinctly stands out.
-Her playful work, ripe with sociopolitical commentary, challenges the viewer to reconsider familiar images, products and ideas.
-She cleverly uses ubiquitous items, such as glass and Post-It notes, to create pieces of art that unite seemingly opposing ideas: the past and the present, art history and contemporary art trends, creativity and consumerism, repetition and individuality, the whole and the fragmented.
+Ardan Ozmenoglu is a Turkish, multimedia artist.
+She implements a wide range of unique mediums including large-scale glass sculptures, Post-It notes, photography and neon lighting.
+Ozmenoglu’s art, ripe with sociopolitical commentary, playfully challenges the viewer to reconsider familiar images, products and notions.
+She uses ubiquitous items to create pieces of art that unite seemingly opposing ideas: the past and the present, art history and contemporary art trends, creativity and consumerism, repetition and individuality, the whole and the fragmented.
 Her brightly colored, bold art forces the viewer to consider everyday objects and ideas in a different light.